tomansill/RedForce/README.md

 Loader Program - type 'load' to load a graph from text file .
-What to do with it: I have included basic graph text files in Graphs folder.
+What to do with it: I have included basic graph text files in Graphs folder that is included with RedForce.
 You can load a graph by typing for example,

     'load Graphs/petersen.txt'

-If you use different file path, be sure to tell the program that!
 If you want to load a file that is not somewhere inside the same directory the program is in, you have to provide a full system path for load program like

     'load C:\Users\Sample\My Documents\Graphs\petersen.txt'